cpustejovsky/personal-site/handlers/static/resources.md

 * [Americanah (Fiction Book)](https://www.amazon.com/Americanah-ALA-Notable-Books-Adults/dp/0307271080)
 * [Race, Identity, and Reconciliation (Book)](https://www.amazon.com/Race-Identity-Reconciliation-Second-Transformative-dp-0998390623/dp/0998390623?pldnSite=1)
 * [Police: Last Week Tonight with John Oliver (33:32)](https://youtu.be/Wf4cea5oObY)
-* **Quote from St. Augustine of Hippo:**

-   >Difference of race or condition or sex is indeed taken away by the unity of faith, but it remains embedded in our mortal interactions, and in the journey of this life the apostles themselves teach that it is to be respected….
-For we observe in the unity of faith that there are no such distinctions.
-Yet within the orders of this life they persist.
-So we walk this path in a way that the name and doctrine of God will not be blasphemed.
-It is not out of fear or anger that we wish to avoid offense to others but also on account of conscience, so that we may do these things not in mere profession, as if for the eyes of men, but with a pure love toward God.

 # Mental Health
 * [This is Water by David Foster Wallace](https://www.youtube.com/watch?v=8CrOL-ydFMI)